Endodontics (Root Canals)

 Root canal therapy is often the most dreaded dental procedure for patients to hear.
 People associate root canals with pain because the symptoms can often feel quite painful if not addressed immediately.
 In most cases, root canals actually provide patients with much needed relief from a painful infection, and the procedure itself should feel no different than having a dental restoration.

-Our dentists, Dr. Alicia Almeida and Dr. Lawrence Tannenbaum, understand that dental pain can be frightening.
+Our dentist, Dr. Alicia Almeida, understands that dental pain can be frightening.
 We will help restore your health through gentle treatment and accurate diagnosis so that you can get back to your busy schedule.

 Symptoms of Infection